codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 You can access the build details by clicking the arrow on the right.
 Here you can follow the running build.

 ![Codeship running build details](../screenshots/first-build-running-details.png)

-By the way, if you ever need help, check out the Codeship documentation.
-If you encounter any problems, contact the Codeship crew by clicking on the support links in the top-right or the bottom-right corner.

 And a few seconds later your build succeeded!
 Great!